mayssayls/Excel_project/README.md

 For this, various Excel tools were used to clean, transform, and analyze the data which are the following:

--⚙️Power Query
+- ⚙️Power Query

--📊Power Pivot
+- 📊Power Pivot

--🧮DAX (Data Analysis Expressions)
+- 🧮DAX (Data Analysis Expressions)

--📈Pivot tables & Pivot Charts
+- 📈Pivot tables & Pivot Charts

+### Data Jobs Dataset
+The dataset in this project contains real-world data information from 2023 of the data science job including details about:
+- Job Titles
+- Locations
+- Salaries
+- Skills